-Who's Going to Cut It?
+Who's Going to Cut My Hair?

 I could have just gone back to my good barbers!
 Don was wonderful with my initial hair shaving and a few good trims.
 But he is not a pro.
 My buddy, A.D. from Richmond Barber Shop shaved my head last October with such warmth and patience.
 But now I need someone who can work with me to find flattering short cuts... for women.